rahulkumarbala/BlueOcean-Boutique-Store-Data-Analysis./README.md

 4. List top 10 states contributing to the sales?
 5. Relation between age and gender based on number of orders
 6. Which channel is contributing to maximum sales?
-7. I Highest selling category?, etc.
+7. Highest selling category?, etc.